Rylsee: TOO SHY TO RAP

 The Too Shy To Rap design is arguably Rylsee's most popular and widespread design.
 Originally drawn for his 2013 solo exhibition in Geneva titled 'Bathroom Poetry', Rylsee kept this particular piece because he 'thought it was funny'.
 He proceeded to print the design as a sticker in replacement of a business card and without knowing or intention, the Too Shy To Rap sticker phenomenon began.

 Regarding the design, he quotes "It turns out a lot of people can relate to it.
 The strength of the slogan became more and more apparent from people's reaction to the stickers" – Rylsee, 2017.
 Stickering and graffiti culture is often seen as brash and macho so Rylsee describes his sticker invasion as a 'primal male instinct' and a way of 'marking his territory'.

-The Too Shy To Rap stickers have been spotted all over the world including: Switzerland, (Germany), Italy, Belgium, Hong Kong, Chile, Israel, US, France, South Africa, Poland, England, Korea, Netherlands, Czech Republic, Spain, Canada, Brazil and Australia.
+The Too Shy To Rap stickers have been spotted all over the world including: Switzerland, Germany, Italy, Belgium, Hong Kong, Chile, Israel, US, France, South Africa, Poland, England, Korea, Netherlands, Czech Republic, Spain, Canada, Brazil and Australia.

 In 2015, Rylsee collaborated with Berlin streetwear label SNEEER to produce Too Shy To Rap merchandise and apparel.
-This is an ongoing collaboration.

 SNEEER

-Sneeer is a streetwear project founded by Rylsee and his brother Yann Vouilloz in Berlin in 2016.
-SNEEER produces a range of unisex apparel, accessories and small goods, as well as Rylsee's 'Too Shy To Rap' merchandise.
-SNEEER originally began as a t-shirt business as many friends and fans had requested Rylsee's designs on apparel.
-Since 2016, SNEEER has grown into a fully operational streetwear label and its headquarters are located at Urban Spree in Berlin.
-SNEEER also collaborates with other artists and musicians to create branded apparel and merchandise.
-Some of these collaborations include; Catnapp (Monkeytown Records) and Furious Few.
+SNEEER was a streetwear project founded by Rylsee and his brother Yann Vouilloz in Berlin in 2016.
+SNEEER produced a range of unisex apparel, accessories and small goods, Rylsee's 'Too Shy To Rap' merchandise, as well as collaborating with other artists and musicians including; Catnapp (Monkeytown Records) and Furious Few.

 The name 'SNEEER' is a nickname given to Rylsee during his time in Vancouver by friends who could not pronounce his first name (Cyril).
 It was also a reference to a character called 'Cyril Sneer' from the popular Canadian animated series The Racoons.

-Untraditional by nature, SNEEER prefers to release their collections by holding art-exhibition/pop-up store hybrids.
-These pop-up stores are interactive exhibitions that display a range of Rylsee's artwork as well as present the current SNEEER collection.
-They aim to engage, entertain and leave a lasting impression on the audience.
-Presently SNEEER has held pop-up stores/exhibitions in Geneva and Berlin.

-Make Your Own Sign (MYOS)

-A sign painting workshop conducted by Rylsee and Klub7 artist Otto Baum since 2013.

-Attendees are taught basic techniques of lettering in workshops with professionals.
-The goal of the workshops are to provide the skills for making effective hand-lettering compositions and hand-painted wood sign for personal or business development.
-The topics covered include: